2000 United States presidential election in West Virginia

-As of 2020, this is the last presidential election in which a Democrat won any congressional district in the state and the last time the state was won by single digits.
+As of 2024, this is the last presidential election in which a Democrat won any congressional district in the state and the last time the state was won by single digits, as well as the last time a Democrat won at least 45% of vote in the state.

+In this election, West Virginia voted 6.84% more Republican than the nation at-large.